obstudio/TouhouKeireikaku/README.md

 TouhouKeireikaku Alpha
 =====================================

-TouhouKeireikaku is an open source game based on QSanguosha and Touhou Project.
-It is never to be used for any commercial purposes.
+TouhouKeireikaku is an open source game, which derives from Touhoukill by Iwtmusou and is originally based on QSanguosha and Touhou Project.
+It is never to be used for any commercial purposes.<br>
-The whole project is written in C++, along with QT for GUI framework, and Lua for AI scripts.	by Kouchya
+The whole project is written in C++, along with QT for GUI framework, and Lua for AI scripts.<br>
+by Kouchya

 GitHub: https://github.com/Kouchya/TouhouKeireikaku